Quantum feedback control of a two-atom network closed by a semi-infinite waveguide: Coherent feedback control analyzed in the spatial domain

-where Eq.~(\ref{Posmodel1}) means that the excited atom can emit a single photon into the waveguide along the right or left direction, and the probability is determined by the chiral coupling strengths between the atom and the waveguide; Eq.~(\ref{Posmodel2}) shows that the right-propagating mode is determined by the reflection of the mirror from the left-propagating mode at $z=0$, the position of the atom, and the coupling strength between the atom and the waveguide along the right direction; Eq.~(\ref{Posmodel3}) further shows that the left-propagating mode can be influenced by the coupling strength between the atom and the waveguide along the left direction.
+where Eq.~(\ref{Posmodel1}) represents that an excited atom can emit photon wave packet into the waveguide along the right or left direction, and the distribution of photon wave packet is determined by the chiral coupling strengths between the atom and waveguide; Eq.~(\ref{Posmodel2}) shows that the right-propagating mode is determined by mirror's reflection of a left-propagating packet at $z=0$, the atom's position, and the coupling strength between the atom and the waveguide mode along the right direction; Eq.~(\ref{Posmodel3}) further shows that the left-propagating mode can be influenced by the coupling strength between the atom and the waveguide along the left direction.

-\begin{remark} One of the advantages of representing the evolution of the quantum system as formula (\ref{con:chiralOneatomODEFinal}) in the spatial domain is that the differential of the excited atomic state is directly represented with the spatial distribution of the photon states rather than their integrations as in Eq.~(\ref{con:Popuquation}). \end{remark}
+\begin{remark} One of the advantages of Eq.~(\ref{con:chiralOneatomODEFinal}) in the spatial domain is that the differential of the excited atomic state is directly represented with the spatial distribution of the photon states rather than their integrations as in Eq.~(\ref{con:Popuquation}). \end{remark}

-The quantum state with one right- or left propagating photon in the waveguide $\Phi_R(z,t)$ and $\Phi_L(z,t)$ in Eq. \eqref{con:statepacketInteraction} can be represented according to the position as
+The quantum state with one right- or left-propagating photon in the waveguide $\Phi_R(z,t)$ and $\Phi_L(z,t)$ in Eq. \eqref{con:statepacketInteraction} can be represented according to the position $z$ as

-respectively, where $\Theta$ represents the Heaviside step function, $f_r(t-z/c)$ represents the right-propagating photonic mode in the area $0<z<z_1$, $g_r(t-z/c)$ is that in the area $z>z_1$, and $f_l(t+z/c)$ represents the left-propagating photonic mode in the area $0<z<z_1$~\cite{boundary}.
+respectively, where $\Theta$ represents the Heaviside step function, $f_r\left(t-z/v_g\right)$ represents the right-propagating photonic mode in the area $0<z<z_1$, $g_r\left(t-z/v_g\right)$ is that in the area $z>z_1$, and $f_l\left(t+z/v_g\right)$ represents the left-propagating photonic mode in the area $0<z<z_1$~\citep{boundary}.